TradeIdeasPhilip/html-to-movie/README.md

 The content does **not** need to display on your screen while you're recording it.
 By default the content displays on a window that is never displayed.
-The window can be any size I want, even bigger than your physical screen.
+The window can be any size you want, even bigger than your physical screen.
 So you can make high quality, high resolution videos on any computer.

 This only creates video, not audio.